 Office fires are a real thing.
 According to the National Fire Prevention Association (NFPA) over 14,500 fires occur in office buildings each year.
 That's significant.
 Not only are fires dangerous, but the damage they can cause can be significant.
-While your commercial cleaning company may be a safety net in fire prevention by catching and eliminating some risks, it is ultimately up to your employees to take ownership and follow fire safety.
+While your commercial cleaning company may be a safety net in fire prevention by catching and eliminating some risks, it is ultimately up to your employees to take ownership and follow fire safety procedures.
 Developing clear guidelines for your employees, training and reinforcement of those guidelines will greatly reduce the risks of office fires from happening.

 Our teams observe lots of fire safe no-no's.
 We've compiled the three most common potential risks that we see on a regular basis.
 We've also included some tips on how to prevent these issues from occurring in your office.
 If your employees adopt three simple practices, you'll be able to reduce your fire risk.